joebwon/moeChatToDiscord/README.md

 ### Environment Variables

-- `DISCORD_WEBHOOK`: The directory where game states are stored.
+- `DISCORD_WEBHOOK`: The URL of the discord webhook.
-- `GLOBAL_CHANNELS`: The directory where backup zip files are placed.
+- `GLOBAL_CHANNELS`: The comma-separated list of channel IDs.
-- `CHANNEL_FRIENDLY_NAMES`: The maximum number of game states to include in a backup.
-The maximum number of Game States folders to add to the archive in a single execution.
+- `CHANNEL_FRIENDLY_NAMES`: channelid=ChannelName, comma separated list of channelname=friendlyname relationships
-- `LOG_DIRECTORY`: Whether to delete older backups after creating a new one (`True` or `False`).
+- `LOG_DIRECTORY`: Directory where the chat logs reside.

 ## Windows installation